 Nataliya’s short fiction, reviews and essays have appeared in Words Without Borders, Fence, Asymptote, Empty Mirror, Granta Bulgaria, and the anthology Stories from the 90s (ICU Publishing, 2019) among others.

-Nataliya’s second novel, Arrival will be published by The Indigo Press in Spring 2022.
+Nataliya’s second novel, Arrival will be published by The Indigo Press in February 2022.

 Arrival is literary fiction, a story of domestic abuse; the unnamed narrator moves to London from Bulgaria to escape her abusive father, has a child and leaves the child’s father after feeling bullied into a new life with him.
 Lyrical and moving, it is interspersed with folk tales and flashbacks.